 Etna is a tiny town located in the state of Wyoming.
 With a population of 185 people and just one neighborhood, Etna is the 66th largest community in Wyoming.

-Because occupations involving physical labor dominate the local economy, Etna is generally considered to be a blue-collar town.
-0.00% of the Etna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Etna is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Etna is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Etna who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Etna’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Etna’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Etna is an extremely ethnically-diverse town.
 The people who call Etna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Etna residents report their race to be Native Hawaiian.
 Important ancestries of people in Etna include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.